sergemazille/reveal-basis/README.md

 ##### Drawer:

-An use for an `.above-drawer` could to toggle a side menu
+An `.above-drawer` could be used to toggle a side menu, for example.

 It has to use a static positioning modifier (eg. `.above-drawer-left`) or a transition one (eg. `.above-transtion-right`).